siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

 approach the familiar jagged prime frontier as more eras are added, not to pretend that a low-era truncation is already the full classical `\pi(N)`.

-Each saved image now contains two complementary panels:

-1. a dense local staircase, with one plotted point for each successive integer in a finite window;
-2. the global compressed frontier of `\pi_E(N)` across the whole admitted range.

-By default the dense local window runs from `1` through the current era, so the upper panel shows the recovered staircase in the region where it is already classical.
-A larger dense window can be requested explicitly with `--dense-xmax`, in which case the plot plateaus after the currently admitted primes.
+Each saved image is a dense local staircase, with one plotted point for each successive integer in a finite window.
+By default that window runs from `1` through the current era, so the saved figure stays close to the familiar staircase shape of `\pi(x)`.
+A larger dense window can be requested explicitly with `--dense-xmax`, in which case the staircase plateaus after the currently admitted primes.

 It uses the current era rule: